JohnnyMirza/CCloud_Connect/README.md

 # Confluent Cloud Connect
 Quicky get access to Confluent Cloud with this script.
 This repo runs a standalone Kafka connect worker which is preconfigured to connect to a Confluent Cloud instance.
+It includes two source connectors:
-It also includes the Confluent syslog source connector https://www.confluent.io/hub/confluentinc/kafka-connect-syslog, you can forward syslog to this instance and it will produce in Confluent Cloud.
+--Confluent syslog source connector: https://www.confluent.io/hub/confluentinc/kafka-connect-syslog.
+You can forward syslog to this instance and it will produce in Confluent Cloud.
+--Kafka File Stream Connector: https://docs.confluent.io/home/connect/filestream_connector.html.
+See below details for adding files into Confluent Cloudt

-To get started see below:
+To get started:
 ```
 1. git clone https://github.com/JohnnyMirza/CCloud_Connect.git
 2. edit the .env file and fill in your credentials.
 To get the details Login to Confluent Cloud then to your Environment, and follow steps below: